ethanhamilthon/leverans/README.md

 ## Installation

-Leverans consists of 2 components: Server and CLI tool.
-Both will need to be installed in order for the system to work correctly.

-### Server part

-To install a server part for production use you need a server with a public IP address (All VPS/VDS providers give it by default).
-Also for testing and local use you can install on your local computer, but it will work only from local network.

-### CLI part
+Leverans includes two components:

+### 1. Server – Install on a server with a public IP for production or locally for testing.

-The CLI tool should be installed where your code is.
-Supported by Linux, Macos, Windows on amd64 and arm64 architectures.
+### 2. CLI – Install where your code resides.
+Supports Linux, macOS, and Windows on amd64 and arm64.

-## Fast start
+## Quick Start

+Get started fast with clear, easy-to-follow guides in [our documentation.](https://docs.leverans.dev)

 ## Version

-The current 0.2.0 is the first stable version.
-We have big plans, so there may be a breaking update in the future.
-In 0.5.0 we are expecting a full-fledged ideaogical project.
+**Current Version: 0.2.0**
+This is the first stable release.
+Big updates are planned, with version 0.5.0 aiming to deliver a complete, fully refined solution.